 Because ranching is such a highly capitalized business, it is vital that the manager generate the greatest possible net income from those assets.
 The asset turnover ratio illustrates how much those assets are generating (turning).
 To achieve a KPI target of 15 percent, every dollar of asset making up a particular ranch must generate \$0.15.
-This figure may seem quite low, but it demonstrates the nature of the ranching business.
-To calculate this KPI, divide the net income by the value of assets from the balance sheet.
+This figure may seem quite low, but it

-13 Rate of Return on Assets (Market Basis) - Greater than 1.5 Percent
+Rate of Return on Assets (Market Basis) - Greater than 1.5 Percent